killer-r2d2/tschuttishop/README.md

 - First Product Detail Page Check (`productDetailPage.spec.ts`): This test ensures that the detail page of the first product on the homepage loads successfully and that the user can return to the homepage using the 'Back' button.

+- Navigation Items Check (`navigationItems.spec.ts`): This test verifies the presence and functionality of navigation items in both desktop and mobile views.
+It ensures that all navigation links are correctly displayed and accessible on the homepage.
+The test first checks the navigation items in the desktop view, confirming their visibility and interaction.
+It then simulates a mobile environment by adjusting the viewport size and verifies the functionality of the navigation, including the presence and operability of a mobile navigation button if available.
+This test is crucial for ensuring a consistent and user-friendly navigation experience across different devices.

 You can run the the test with:
 ```bash
 npm run test